buluu97/graduation/docs/manual_en.md

     ...
 ```

+> Kea2 uses [unittest](https://docs.python.org/3/library/unittest.html) to manage scripts.
+Test classes should extend `unittest.TestCase`.

-You can optionally define `setUpClass` to do one-time setup for the whole test class (e.g., prepare shared resources).
+You can optionally define `setUpClass` to do one-time setup for the class (e.g., prepare shared resources).
 It can also be used to [apply global setup for the u2 driver](https://github.com/openatx/uiautomator2?tab=readme-ov-file#global-settings).
-If defined, it will be called once before any test methods run.
+If defined, it is called once before any test methods run.

-2. Write your own script by defining test methods
+### 2. Write scripts by defining test methods

-You can decorate the function with `@precondition`.
-The decorator `@precondition` takes a function which returns boolean as an arugment.
-When the function returns `True`, the precondition is satisified and the script will be activated, and Kea2 will run the script based on certain probability defined by the decorator `@prob`.
+You can decorate a test method with `@precondition`.
+It takes a boolean-returning function as an argument.
+When it returns `True`, the precondition is satisfied and the method becomes eligible to run.
+Kea2 then executes it based on the probability defined by `@prob`.

-Note that if a test method is not decorated with `@precondition`.
-This test method will never be activated during automated UI testing, and will be treated as a normal `unittset` test method.
+If a test method is not decorated with `@precondition`, it will not be activated during automated UI testing and will be treated as a normal `unittest` test method.
-Thus, you need to explicitly specify `@precondition(lambda self: True)` when the test method should be always executed.
-When a test method is not decorated with `@prob`, the default probability is 1 (always execute when precondition satisfied).
+To always execute a method during exploration, specify `@precondition(lambda self: True)`.
+(You may need [invariant checking](#advanced-feature-2-ivariant-checks-不变式检查) if you want to check some properties at every step.)
+If `@prob` is not provided, the default probability is 1 (always execute when the precondition is satisfied).

-Here's an recommended way to write your Kea2's scripts.
-(You can use it as a template.)
+Here is a recommended template:

 ```python
 import unittest